Written in collaboration with Mary J

 Be sure to remember that if you only have one device, but more than one child, you’ll have to figure out a way of allowing both to watch, whether that is by taking turns or by using a little adapter that allows more than one set of earphones to be plugged in at once.

 If this isn’t an option that suits your family, perhaps time on the plane can be spent reading children’s books, either to them, with them or they could be doing it all by themselves.
 Or perhaps, colouring or puzzle books with some nice coloured pens or pencils to use with them.
+There’s a range of travel toys to choose from that will keep kids happy when travelling.

 If the plane journey is a long one then be sure to let the kids get up and move around a little bit – perhaps you could play a game by asking them to find 5 yellow items (or something else) on the plane and walk the length of the aisle and back in order to stretch your legs and find the items.